-4.2.1 PGT role explained by PGT representatives at stakeholder and service partner conferences, events and other public education forums
+4.2.1 PGT role explained

+by PGT representatives at stakeholder and service partner conferences, events and other

+56 public education forums

-REPORTS ON INDIVIDUAL PERFORMANCE MEASURES The PGT will contribute to public awareness, policy development and law reform initiatives to promote the interests of PGT clients.
+REPORTS ON INDIVIDUAL PERFORMANCE MEASURES The PGT will contribute to public awareness, policy development and law reform initiatives to promote the interests of PGT clients

-TARGET:

-Report delivered to the

-Attorney General and

-Minister of Justice by

-March 31, 2015.ACHIEVED:

-Report delivered on

-March 27, 2015.N/AN/A12/1313/1414/1515/16
+TARGET: Submission made to the Attorney General and Minister of Justice by March 31, 2016 ACHIEVED: Submission made to the Attorney General and Minister of Justice on March 29, 2016

+N/A N/A TBD 13/14 14/15 15/16 16/17

 The PGT comments on issues affecting the statutory mandate of the PGT and the interests of PGT clients.
-In 2014-2015, the PGT made a submission to the Attorney General and Minister of Justice with recommendations regarding its role as property guardian, primarily for children in continuing care of the province.
-As property guardian, the PGT protects the legal and financial interests of these young people.
-The PGT submission proposes law reform that will authorize it to provide enhanced transition services as the youth attain the age of majority and leave provincial care.
+In 2015-2016, the PGT made a submission to the Attorney General and Minister of Justice with recommendations regarding implementing outstanding provisions of adult guardianship legislation.
+The legislation would impact court provisions relating to the court ordered process for appointing guardians of incapable adults.
+This process is currently governed by the outdated Patients Property Act.

-Submission made to the Attorney General and Minister of Justice on March 27, 2015.
+Submission was made to the Attorney General and Minister of Justice on March 29, 2016.

-There is continuing high demand from the public, service partners and stakeholders for the PGT to make presentations about the PGT and its areas of responsibility.
-Service partners also request presentations that will assist them to understand related roles and responsibilities.
-The PGT is continuing to be involved in implementing new legislation and the related requirement for public education activities is great.
+The public, service partners and stakeholders continue to request the PGT to make presentations about PGT roles and areas of responsibility.
+Over the last few years, the PGT has been involved with implementing new legislation and the related requirement for public education activities is great.
 The PGT strives to meet the demand for public education activities which must be balanced against other service requirements.

 Better understanding of the PGT role promotes appropriate uptake of PGT services and is an important element in a PGT demand management strategy.
-Public reports have highlighted the importance of public education activities.
-In 2014-2015, the PGT made 128 public presentations.
-The large number of presentations reflected PGT participation in a provincial Delegated Aboriginal Agency Rights Tour and implementation of selected provisions of the Adult Guardianship and Planning Statutes Amendment Act, 2007.
+In 2015-2016, the PGT made 134 public presentations.
+Due to demand for this service continuing to rise, the target for this measure will be increased in 2016-2017.

-REPORTS ON INDIVIDUAL PERFORMANCE MEASURES The PGT will deliver high quality client centred services.
+REPORTS ON INDIVIDUAL PERFORMANCE MEASURES The PGT will deliver high quality client centred services

 The PGT administers estates of deceased persons.
-The Estate and Personal Trust Services division conducts a client satisfaction survey with intestate successors and beneficiaries who receive funds when administration of an estate is completed.
+The EPTS division conducts a client satisfaction survey with intestate successors and beneficiaries who receive funds when administration of an estate is completed.
 This activity measures client satisfaction and gives intestate successors and beneficiaries the opportunity to comment on what is important to them regarding services.
 This activity also improves service delivery by highlighting areas needing improvement.

-In 2014-2015, there were 332 completed surveys.
-Of these, 300 of the 309 (97%) beneficiaries who responded to the survey question rating estate administration services rated them as good or very good.
+In 2015-2016, there were 303 completed surveys.
+Of these, 271 of the 282 (96%) beneficiaries who responded to the survey question rating estate administration services rated them as good or very good.